bcmichael/RNMR-Docs/docs/command/full_command.md

 In this example, macro execution jumps to the first line after the label ".XYZ".
 Note that line offsets may not be so large as to go beyond the end of the macro; the search for lines offset from .XYZ does not wrap around to the beginning of the macro.
 Also note that the label name and line offset together must be no more than eight characters in length.
+## GOTST
+Perform a conditional jump within a macro based on a test

+Category: Macro

+Format: `GOTST` [qual] name args... label1 label2

+Qualifiers: /TRUE /FALSE

+Qualifier defaults: /TRUE

+Defaults: none

+Prerequisites: Macro only (MAC)

+Description:
+`GOTST` jumps to a label within a macro based upon the results of a conditional test.
+The available qualifiers and arguments for `GOTST` tests are the same as those detailed in the description of `TST`.
+While `TST` executes different blocks of commands based upon the test result, `GOTST` jumps to macro labels.
+Tests which would cause `TST` to execute the commands between `TST` and `ELSTST` cause `GOTST` to jump to label1.
+Tests which would cause `TST` to execute the commands between `ELSTST` and `ENDTST` cause `GOTST` to jump to label2.

+`GOTST` is the most direct replacement for the behavior of the old if commands such as `IFEQ`. `GOTST` should only be used when there is a need to jump to labels in different parts of a macro. `TST` should be used for conditional execution of blocks of commands.
 ## GS
 Get data from scratch record